grahamc/grahamc.github.com/_posts/2011-02-11-how-to-create-a-super-nerdy-superbowl-that-everyone-will-love.markdown

 At the end of the night, we were about 20 away from finishing off a thousand - but the simple fact was that nobody could stand to eat five more.
 Solution: Reduce the report number down to 1, and everyone only has to eat one more wing to push us over.
 After a little bit of cheering and motivational speaking, we polished off an entire thousand buffalo wings right as the Super Bowl's clock ran out of time.

 Success.

+_This was also posted on NationalField's blog, at [http://nationalfield.org/2011/02/keepwinging/](http://nationalfield.org/2011/02/keepwinging/)_